 Most refugees live in cities, beyond the reach of traditional aid.
 In response, refugees build grassroots organizations to support their communities, providing critical services.
-Our team works directly with these leaders to help their organizations become self-sustaining.
-Our pilot in Malaysia proved our approach works, and it has been recognized as a major social innovation by Ashoka.
-Our replicable model has the potential to impact 3 million refugees in the next 10 years.
-Please join us.
+We work directly with these leaders to help their organizations become self-sustaining.
+Our pilot in Malaysia proved our approach works and it has been recognized as a major social innovation by Ashoka.
+Our model, replicated today in Uganda and Kenya, has the potential to impact 3 million refugees in the next 10 years.

 The refugee crisis is global, but most of it is invisible.
 Over 60% of the global refugee population resides in cities, underserved by an international system that has relied on camps to access those in need.
 The result: over 12 million urban refugees struggle to survive, facing precarious living conditions, discrimination, and a lack of access to basic services like healthcare, education, and livelihoods.
 As the refugee crisis continues to grow, so does the need for sustainable solutions.